 This year marks the tenth annual NASA International Space Apps Challenge, the largest global hackathon on Earth!
 In honor of this event, the theme for Space Apps 2021 is “The Power of Ten.”
 This year, NASA will commemorate ten amazing years of community, collaboration, and solving by forming a power-team of ten international space agencies who will work together to make Space Apps accessible to more communities worldwide.
 NASA welcomes the Australian Space Agency, Brazilian Space Agency, Canadian Space Agency, European Space Agency, Japan Aerospace Exploration Agency, National Space Activities Commission of Argentina, National Space Science Agency of Bahrain, Paraguayan Space Agency, and South African National Space Agency to the Space Apps 2021 family.

 And The Power of Ten doesn’t end there!
 Space Apps will feature four new and more inclusive award categories this year, for a grand total of ten Global Awards.
-Those will be announced in the coming weeks, so stay tuned!
+See details here!
 As always, Space Apps winning teams are invited to view a rocket launch as NASA’s guests.

 From a communications point-of-view, the 10th anniversary of Space Apps will serve as a rallying point to amplify and expand upon the efforts of previous Space Apps Challenges as we build for a more connected and engaged community, year-round.
 This year we will also celebrate a decade of collaboration, innovation, discovery, and community-led solution creation.
 Amplifying community stories will be at the forefront while we highlight 10 years of leaders and achievements.
 Stay engaged with Space Apps on social media (@spaceapps and #spaceapps) to see how you can be a part of it all!